Qualified candidates, please send your cover letter and resume to resume@darroweverett.com.

 General Summary

+As a result of continuous growth, DarrowEverett is looking for a Litigation Paralegal to work out of our Providence office.
 The Litigation Paralegal will assist attorney(s) by providing clerical and research support services including document preparation and review; interviewing clients and witnesses; research, investigations, and fact checking; and trial preparation.
-The role is based out of our office in Nashville, Tenn.

 Duties/Responsibilities: